tianhua2/my_huggingface/docs/source/en/generation_strategies.md

 <Tip warning={true}>

-The efficiency of cache quantization can be low if the context length is short and if enough GPU VRAM is availabel to run without quantization.
+Cache quantization can be detrimental if the context length is short and there is enough GPU VRAM available to run without cache quantization.

 </Tip>